-Sentry South 26-2 M4 Range
+Sentry South 26-2 M4 range

-U.S. Air Force Senior Airman Kaeden Phonvilai, a medic with the 189th Medical Group, qualifies on the M4 range during exercise Sentry South 26-2, at the Combat Readiness Training Center, Gulfport, Mississippi, Feb.
+U.S. Army Sgt.
+Elizabeth Mills, an Intelligence Analyst with the 310th Psychological Operations Company, qualifies with an M4 carbine during exercise Sentry South 26-2, at the Combat Readiness Training Center, Gulfport, Mississippi, Feb.
 22, 2026.
 Sentry South 26-2 is a large force employment exercise focused on major combat operations and joint maritime opportunities in a contested or degraded operational environment.
 Sentry South 26-2 applies joint and combined warfighting doctrine against realistic and robust enemy integrated threat systems, all while under safe and controlled conditions.
-(U.S. Army National Guard photo by Staff.
-Sgt Benjamin Tomlinson)
+(U.S. Army National Guard photo by Spc.
+Cliffaniqua Mcintosh)

 |Date Taken: